aiadvocates/pytorchblitz/datasets/datasets.md

 ## Getting Started With Data in PyTorch

 Before we can even think about building a model with PyTorch, we need to first learn how to load and process data.
-Data comes in all sorts of forms and formats from structured tables, to image, audio, text, video files and more.
+Data comes in all sorts of forms and formats from structured tables, images, audio, text, video files and more.

 ![types of data](../images/typesofdata.PNG)